 In 1928 the American writer and belles lettres editor, George Jean Nathan, reviewed noteworthy beers in Germany using the conceit of a theatre review.
 It’s a sparkling piece, in more ways than one.

-“Mathäserbrau” was one of the brews.
-I wasn’t previously aware of it, and a brief check disclosed the long history of the beerhall that birthed it.
+“Mathäserbrau” was one of the beers.
+I hadn’t been aware of it, and a brief check disclosed the long history of the beerhall that birthed it.

-One way or another everything has its time and place.
+In the end everything has its time and place.
 Its zeit.